 - Regular assessment for constipation, and of adverse effects of laxative therapy (pain, bloating, flatulence), is an essential part of ongoing care.

-- Little is known of the individual variability of response to laxatives.
-However it is reasonable to consider patients’ own preferences in the choice of laxative.
+- It is important to consider a patients’ own preferences in the choice of laxative